Our goal is to share information and products that are truly helpful to renters.

 3. File for bankruptcy with the court

 Now you file with the court and the bankruptcy is on your credit report.
-The good news is that creditors must stop calling you or making attempts to collect on your debt.
-The reason why creditors are prohibited from contacting you is because bankruptcy invokes an “automatic stay,” which stops all legal activities from taking place the moment the bankruptcy is filed.
+The good news is that creditors must stop attempts to collect on your debt.
+The reason why creditors are prohibited from contacting you is that bankruptcy invokes an “automatic stay,” which stops all legal activities from taking place the moment the bankruptcy is filed.